NZR Y class: In service

 The three Y class locomotives were sold by the PWD to NZR in two batches, NO 543 being purchased in October 1938 and NOs 542 and 544 in August 1945.
 Originally they were allocated to the Way and Works Branch for construction work but later saw some use by the Mechanical Branch as shunting engines for hire to private industries whose own engines were under repair.
 The three engines were transferred to the Mechanical Branch in 1951 and received the class letter 'Y' in 1952.
 During their service life with the NZR, the locomotives retained their original PWD numbers.

 In 1949, NO 544 was loaned to the Whakatane Board Mills for use on their Matahina Tramway while their two ex-NZR FA class locomotives were overhauled.
 This was the most notable use of one of these engines while on loan from NZR to private industry.
 While in NZR service, the Y class locomotives tended to be based out of the Auckland locomotive depot and were used for shunting purposes there.

 Withdrawal

 As a splinter class with very little useful capabilities on a modern railway, the Y class were relatively quickly withdrawn.
 Y 544 was noted at Wanganui in 1956 behind the locomotive depot with a worn-out boiler, before being finally written off on 17 August 1957.
 Y 543 remained in service as a working locomotive until withdrawn on 1 February 1958, but remained in semi-storage until sold to Pacific Steel at Otahuhu in early 1964 for scrap.

-Y 542 was withdrawn in working order on 17 August 1957 but was then sold to Wilsons (NZ) Portland Cement for use on their private railway at Portland, south of Whangarei.
+Y 542 was withdrawn in good working order on 17 August 1957, but it was then sold to Wilsons (NZ) Portland Cement Works for use on their private railway at Portland, south of Whangarei.